 Includes (i) 36 subsidiaries that are wholly-owned by Chengxing Zhidong, (ii) three subsidiaries of which a majority equity interest is held by Chengxing Zhidong, and (iii) one subsidiary, of which a 50% equity interest is held by Chengxing Zhidong.
-Chengxing Zhidong and its subsidiaries are primarily involved in research and development, (2) - (3) - subsidiary, of which a 50% equity interest is held by Chengxing Zhidong.
 Chengxing Zhidong and its subsidiaries are primarily involved in research and development, manufacturing and selling our Smart EVs and providing after-sales services.